Luexks/reassembly_modding_by_example/src/other_features_and_fields.md

 ```

 ## No Regen
-Block does not regenerate after taking damage or being destroyed.
+Blocks with `NOREGEN` do not regenerate after taking damage or being destroyed.
 ```lua
 {17000
     features=NOREGEN